systelab/word-specs-2-jama/README.md

-# word-specs-2-jama
-Miniscript to upload specifications documents from word to Jama
+This script uploads traditional specifications documents from an exported Microsoft Word document to Jama.

 # What it does
 * Recreates same hierarchy as defined in Microsoft Word